objecthub/swift-markdownkit/README.md

 There are a number of limitations and known issues:

    - The Markdown parser currently does not fully support _link reference definitions_.
-It is possible to define a a link reference, but usage of such references is currently not supported.
+It is possible to define a link reference, but usage of such references is currently not supported.
   - Escaping of characters is not handled correctly when generating plain text or when generating HTML or attributed strings.